Austerlitz (video game): Reception

 The game received mostly positive reviews upon release.
-John Highcliffe of The Games Machine praised the historical accuracy of the game, stating that gamers with an interest with the era would enjoy the game.
+John Highcliffe of The Games Machine praised the historical accuracy of the game, stating that players with an interest in the era would enjoy the game.
 However, Highcliffe expressed concern over the slow pace of the game.
 Alain Huyghes-Lacour of Tilt praised the game's graphics and 3D presentation of the battle, stating that it exceeded the benchmark set by other wargames.
-Mark Higham of ST Format questioned the historical accuracy, stating that during the real battle French forces used smoke grenades frequently, and criticised the lack of this inclusion in the game.
+Mark Higham of ST Format questioned the historical accuracy, stating that during the real battle, French forces used smoke grenades frequently, and criticised the lack of this inclusion in the game.
 However, Higham heralded the game as the best, saying that there is "no other wargame like it".

 Mark Patterson of ACE praised the smooth animation and impressive graphics; however, he criticised the game's lack of sound as uninspiring.
 Higham considered Austerlitz superior to other games released by the developer, suggesting that it offered a higher state of realism.
-Lucinda Orr of Amiga Computing stated that the graphics were "wonderful" and opinionated that the game was the best Napoleon warfare simulation of its kind.
-A reviewer of Amiga Format said that the 3D graphics were "great", but declared that the lack of sound was the "last thing" a player would need in a serious wargame.
+Lucinda Orr of Amiga Computing stated the graphics were "wonderful" and opinionated that the game was the best Napoleon warfare simulation of its kind.
+A reviewer of Amiga Format said that the 3D graphics were "great", but declared the lack of sound was the "last thing" a player would need in a serious wargame.
 Jonathan Davies of Amiga Power praised the graphics as the only "plus side" aspect of the game, however he criticised the slow pace of gameplay, stating that it would take hours and a lot of patience to type out orders.
-A reviewer of Australian Commodore and Amiga review asserted that Austerlitz was designed for serious gamers, stating that the complexity of the game would make "seasoned wargamers happy as pigs in mud".
+A reviewer of Australian Commodore and Amiga review asserted Austerlitz was designed for serious gamers, saying the complexity of the game would make "seasoned wargamers happy as pigs in mud".